shubhattin/jee_mains_2023/HowItWorks.md

 This tool tries to simplify this task by automating things and **bringing Questins, their Answers', thier IDs' and thier actual Image Questions and Answers together**.

-> **_Note :- This app currently might not work with the new released JEE2023 Session 2 Answer Key.
-Some changes obviously have to be made.
-It will take atleast 2 hours for me to Update this to work properly._**

 ## How exactly will my result look like